 I put on my first uniform while working with my father in our family tractor business when I was about 12 years old.
 I’ve always loved to work and loved anything to do with agriculture, tractors and working with people.
 My father instilled a great work ethic in us all and taught us what it means to serve people and do business the right, responsible way.
 In 1970, I was fortunate enough to marry my wife Theresa.
-Together we’ve have been blessed to build a beautiful family and a strong business together.
+Together we have been blessed to build a beautiful family and a strong business together.
 I first began buying and selling a few tractors here and there.
-By 1983 I had founded DeMott Machinery.
-Within a few years we had accumulated such an inventory and created such a need for this service that we wanted to offer faster way to serve our customers and reach a broader market base.
+By 1983, I founded DeMott Machinery.
+Within a few years, we had accumulated such an inventory and created such a need for this service that we wanted to offer a faster way to serve our customers and reach a broader market base.
 This led to the founding of DeMott Auction in 1994.
-Our relations with the farmers and contractors grew and DeMott Auctions became relied upon as a fast and efficient service to turn and acquire equipment as needed no matter how big the lot.
-From the beginning we have realized that long term relationships and doing business the right way are the secret to the success of any business.
+Our relations with the farmers and contractors grew, and DeMott Auctions became relied upon as a fast and efficient service to turn and acquire equipment as needed, no matter how big the lot.
+From the beginning, we have realized that long term relationships and doing business the right way are the secret to the success of any business.
 Today I am blessed with a wonderful family and a thriving business that allows us to be a part of each other’s lives while working for a brighter future together.

 John Hunter DeMott

 I remember always wanting to be a part of the business.
-I got my first “big break” at about 6 years old where I began selling bottles of water out of the back of a John Deere Gator during the auctions.
+I got my first “big break” at about 6 years old when I began selling bottles of water out of the back of a John Deere Gator during the auctions.
 At the time, I didn’t quite grasp the notion that all of the money taken in wasn’t my profit.
 At age six, cost of goods really didn’t enter into my thinking.
-Since then I earned a degree in Agricultural Economics from ABAC in Tifton, GA and graduated from Auctioneer School.
+Since then, I earned a degree in Agricultural Economics from ABAC in Tifton, GA and graduated from Auctioneer School.
 I also received a thorough education from my dad about the cost of goods and how to build long term relationships with clients.
 My parents have always stressed the value of being fair and honest with people and working hard to build a future.
-Having advanced from selling bottles of water at auctions to being a professional auctioneer, appraiser and Real Estate agent I am very proud to be an integral part of my family business.
+Having advanced from selling bottles of water at auctions, to being a professional auctioneer, appraiser and Real Estate agent, I am very proud to be an integral part of my family business.
 My passion for the auction business grows every day and I’m blessed to be a part of my family’s business and have the opportunity to learn every day.